 Cast urethane provides end-use, flexible, and rigid parts with production-level quality.
-The process of casting urethane utilizes a machined master pattern to create a soft mold that delivers cost effective short to medium run volumes and high-quality parts (hard molds used as well).
+The process of casting urethane utilizes a machined master pattern to create a soft mold.
+The mold delivers cost-effective short to medium-run volumes and high-quality parts (hard molds used as well).
 This is an excellent alternative to a high-volume injection molding process.
-In this post, we are going to discuss exactly what cast urethane is and how it is used in manufacturing.
+In this post, we are going to discuss exactly what cast urethane is and how its usage in manufacturing happens.

 Cast Urethane: The What and How

 Urethane casting is like injection molding in that the former requires a tool with a cavity in the silhouette of the final product.
-The biggest difference is that the urethane casting process involves pouring liquid urethane resin into an open mold whereas injection molding forces material into a closed mold through a port.
-Open cast urethane also involves using thermoset plastics which have very favorable properties when compared with the thermoplastic materials used in the injection molding process.
+The biggest difference is that the urethane casting process involves pouring liquid urethane resin into an open mold.
+Whereas injection molding forces material into a closed mold through a port.
+Open cast urethane also involves using thermoset plastics.
+They have very favorable properties when compared with the thermoplastic materials used in the injection molding process.

 If you’re looking for a cost-effective option for producing a prototype or low to medium volume runs of urethane parts with production-level surface finishes and properties, cast urethane will be a wise choice.